The Best Chemistry Sets for KidsScience

 Although it is #2 on our list, this is the ultimate lab for any young scientist and an excellent starter for adults.
 It includes everything from the C2000, with dozens of additional chemicals and lab equipment.

-Includes: Erlenmeyer Flask, Large Graduated Beakers (2), Small Graduated Beakers (4), Pointed, Straight, Angled, and Acute-Angle Glass Tubing, Glass Balls (2) used in chemistry for mixing safely, Test Tubes (5), Immersion Heater, Alcohol Burner, Tripod Stand, Carbon Electrode, Magnesium Strip, Copper Sheet and Wire, Zinc Sheet, Aluminum Disk, Sodium Thiosulfate, Sodium Hydrogen Sulfate, Calcium Hydroxide, Potassium Hexacyanoferrate(II), Ammonium Chloride, Potassium Permanganate and Sodium Sulfate Chemical Mixture, Sulfur, Copper (II) Sulfate, Sodium Carbonate, Potassium Iodide, Potassium Bromide, Ammonium Iron (III) Sulfate, Litmus Powder, Iron Filings, Silicone Hose Coupler, Activated Charcoal, and Three 100 ml Bottles for Caustic Soda, HydrochloricAcid, and Hydrogen Peroxide.
+Includes: Erlenmeyer Flask, Large Graduated Beakers (2), Small Graduated Beakers (4), Pointed, Straight, Angled, and Acute-Angle Glass Tubing, Glass Balls (2) for mixing safely, Test Tubes (5), Immersion Heater, Alcohol Burner, Tripod Stand, Carbon Electrode, Magnesium Strip, Copper Sheet and Wire, Zinc Sheet, Aluminum Disk, Sodium Thiosulfate, Sodium Hydrogen Sulfate, Calcium Hydroxide, Potassium Hexacyanoferrate(II), Ammonium Chloride, Potassium Permanganate and Sodium Sulfate Chemical Mixture, Sulfur, Copper (II) Sulfate, Sodium Carbonate, Potassium Iodide, Potassium Bromide, Ammonium Iron (III) Sulfate, Litmus Powder, Iron Filings, Silicone Hose Coupler, Activated Charcoal, and Three 100 ml Bottles for Caustic Soda, HydrochloricAcid, and Hydrogen Peroxide.

 The projects cover general and organic chemistry, with experiments ranging from “Metal ions as oxidizing agents” to “Redox reactions of the halogens”.
 You will be learning about the chemistry of Chlorine, Bromine, Potassium Permanganate, and Hydrochloric Acid, among other chemicals, so parental or school supervision is a must for safety.